-Associate Professor of Social Sciences, Sociology and Criminology
+Associate Professor of Social Sciences, Sociology & Criminology

 Building Plumb Hall